turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 #### Base Styles

-_Base_ level styles may be applied to the whole site, and are limited to element selectors like `html`, `body` , `h1, h2, h3` and CSS resets/normalizers.
+_Base_ level styles may be applied to the whole site, and are limited to tag, or element, selectors like `html`, `body` , `h1, h2, h3` and CSS resets/normalizers.
 Styles in this base category set the foundation for everything else you add to build your site.
 Ideally, base category styles are very minimal.
 These may be setting the margin on `body`, a background color for the page, or pulling in a custom font to be used throughout the site.

 #### Layout Styles